blue-stone-j/slam/readme.md

 # introduction

 Some popular slam frames.
 I add comments to these code.
+If there is error like "`lego_loam/cloud_info.h` can't found", just try to compile for several times.

 ### environment requirements